canibringmycat/disrupp.me/README.md

 This will export all the company names, along with their link on the seed-db website into a json file named items.json.
 Make sure to delete the json file everytime you rescrape the company names.

+# Input
+- hash the input (firstname, lastname)
+- use hash as seed for RNG

 a project by Antares Chen and Sam Choi